DCCS-IT-Business-Solutions/react-formik-mui/README.md

 Datepicker:

-The datepicker is a bit more than only using "FormikDatepicker"
+The datepicker needs a bit more than "FormikDatepicker"

 The Material UI Datepicker only works if there is a MuiPickersUtilsProvider atleast one level higher